 In cases where the other driver is underinsured and uninsured, and/or the victim has health insurance, a medical lien cannot be used.
 Hence, a patient’s recovery in a suit against his own insurer would not be subject to a lien.

-The only guarantee regarding the amount of the medical lien is that it may not exceed the total payout of the patient’s settlement claim.
+The only guarantee regarding the amount of the medical liens in Arizona is that it may not exceed the total payout of the patient’s settlement claim.
 This applies regardless of the method of recovery, be it a judgment, verdict, or settlement.
 The lien amount is further limited to the amount of the healthcare provider’s “customary charges.”
 This means the healthcare provider is not entitled to its full billing charges if it often accepts reduced payments from healthcare insurance companies.
 In other words, the medical lien amount would be roughly equivalent to the portion (usually 20–40%) health insurance covers.